SightstoneOfficial/LegendaryClient/README.md

 ** You require Net 4.5 to compile this! **

 First, import the DLL's found in /DLLS.
-This includes sqlite, awesomium and PVPNetConnect.
+This includes sqlite, MahApps.Metro, SharpZipLib, jabber-net, Awesomium and PVPNetConnect.

 Next, compile it.
 It will crash at this point.
-This will be fixed once Kyoku is integrated, since required files aren't downloaded/copied on first run at the moment.
+This will be fixed once the patcher is integrated, since required files aren't downloaded/copied on first run at the moment.

 * Find your installation of League of Legends (C:\Riot Games\League of Legends) and copy *"gameStats_en_US.sqlite" to the /bin folder of LegendaryClient.